Gabr1313/logic-resolution/README.md

-# Resolutor for Propositional Calculus
+# Solver for Propositional Calculus
 The program functions as a REPL (Read-Eval-Print Loop) designed to determine whether a given set of clauses is contradictory.
 It implements the resolution method for mathematical logics and displays the